kcroker/dpsprep/README.md

     poetry build
     pipx install --include-deps dist/*.whl

+If you want `dpsprep` to be able to use `ocrmypdf` from `pipx`'s isolated environment, you must [inject](https://fig.io/manual/pipx/inject) it explicitly via

+    pipx inject dpsprep ocrmypdf

 If you are packaging this for some other package manager, consider using PEP-517 tools as shown in [this PKGBUILD file](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=dpsprep-git).

 A convenience script that can be copied or linked to any directory in `$PATH` can be found at [`./bin/dpsprep`](./bin/dpsprep).